minustime/kitchen-sink/README.md

 # Overview

 Sample application to test project structure and configuration.

+This project has two parts, a public site where users can upload files and an admin dashboard where an authenticated user can accept or reject uploaded files.

+Client side
+    - React
+    - Mox
+Server
+    - Deno
+    - MongoDB

 # Requirements